gustafla/assembly-widescreen-2022/devlog.md

 All in all, it's not all losses.
 I did get a leaf particle system thing to run on the CPU.
 It'll have to do for this release.

+## 2022-08-01

+I added more controls via rocket and changed my lighting model to the proven, good old Blinn-Phong.
+The "borrowed" Oren-Nayar code produces NaNs or infs which propagate through my lighting pass and I don't have time to debug it.

+Added fog as well, to hide distant artifacts.

+Tomorrow I will fill a rough timeline and then it needs tweaking and raymarched surfaces I want to have must be implemented too.